Reviewed by

-After the Peptide Sciences shutdown, Paradigm Peptides’ federal charges (products contained testosterone instead of the labeled compounds), and FDA enforcement actions across the industry, the ability to evaluate a COA is no longer optional for serious researchers.
-This guide explains what peptide purity means, how it is measured, and exactly how to read a COA to verify what you are buying.
+After the Peptide Sciences shutdown, Paradigm Peptides’ federal charges (products contained testosterone instead of the labeled compounds), and FDA enforcement actions across the industry, the ability to evaluate a certificate of analysis is no longer optional for serious researchers.
+Vendor selection frameworks including the how to choose a research peptide supplier guide place COA transparency and documentation depth at the center of the evaluation.

-Peptide purity refers to the percentage of the total sample that consists of the target compound versus impurities.
-A product sold at 99% purity means that 99% of the material in the vial is the intended peptide, and 1% consists of other substances — synthesis byproducts, degradation products, residual solvents, or truncated sequences.
+Purity refers to the percentage of the total sample that consists of the target compound versus impurities.
+A product sold at 99% peptide purity means that 99% of the material in the vial is the intended peptide, and 1% consists of other substances — synthesis byproducts, degradation products, residual solvents, or truncated sequences.

 The remaining impurities matter because they can interfere with experimental results (confounding variables), cause unexpected biological effects (off-target activity), or indicate poor manufacturing quality (suggesting potential issues with identity, stability, or sterility).
-Researchers working with low-purity samples may observe inconsistent dose-response curves, failed replication, or unexpected biological effects that are actually caused by contaminants rather than the target compound itself.
+Researchers working with low-quality samples may observe inconsistent dose-response curves, failed replication, or unexpected biological effects that are actually caused by contaminants rather than the target compound.

 Why 99%+ Is the Research Standard